-as he manages to piss off half the campus, with his only safety between two groups, which themselves hate each other: The groups are Balls and Shaft, a right-wing fraternity that went underground, and The Pit, a group that just wants to goof around (and to get around the ban, it doesn't call itself a fraternity).
+Tom (Chris Young) is a pre-freshman having a visit to Port Chester University before he attends it properly.
+Hilarity Ensues as he manages to piss off half the campus, with his only safety between two groups, which themselves hate each other: the groups are The Pit, a group led by James "Droz" Andrews (Jeremy Piven) who just want to goof around (and to get around the ban, it doesn't call itself a fraternity); and Balls and Shaft, a right-wing fraternity that went underground, headed by Rand McPherson (David Spade).
 Both groups were spun off from Psi Kappa Mu after fraternities were banned from the school in the late 1960s.

-Not to be confused with Pawtucket Credit Union
+Not to be confused with Pawtucket Credit Union.

 Provides Examples of:

 - Animal Wrongs Group: Moonbeam and her crowd, the aptly-named "Causeheads" (at least right now).Droz: They find a Cause and they stick with it.
 (Beat) For about a week.

 - As Himself: George Clinton and the Parliament-Funkadelic.

 - Batman Gambit / Xanatos Gambit: The plan to get rid of The Pit was to slap them with all the unpaid bills for their building and anticipating that Droz would suggest a wild party to raise the money.
 This would cause loads of complaints from the PC students, thus giving enough reason to shut down The Pit even if the money was raised in time.
 It's the former for being based on what The Pit residents would do and the latter for benefiting whether they did it or not.